ravikishore23/ravikishore23/README.md

 B.Tech AI and DS Student | Passionate Technologist | Game

-B.Tech AI and Data Science student at Sriram Engineering College, Veppampattu, Thiruvallur, driven by a passion for technology and innovation.
+B.Tech AI and Data Science at Sriram Engineering College, Veppampattu, Thiruvallur, driven by a passion for technology and innovation.
 I enjoy blending creativity with problem-solving to build impactful solutions.

 ---